 I map seven life areas that shape my health so I can spot small changes that make a big difference.
 This framework helps me see where I’m thriving and where a targeted tweak will improve balance.

-I build tools to manage stress, name my feelings, and shape relationships that support growth.
-Clear boundaries and honest talk protect my energy.
+I build tools to manage stress, name emotions, and cultivate relationships that support growth.
+Simple, evidence-informed options: brief CBT-style journaling, a 60‑second breathing break when tense, and setting gentle boundaries to protect energy.

-- I map these dimensions to find practical steps I can try, one at a time.
+- I map these dimensions to pick one area to improve each week and test one small habit at a time.

 - For personalised guidance, Dr Kabonge — Call or WhatsApp +256778320910 for help.